kingluddite/web-dev-notes/js/express/02-routes.md

 * run `$ node-inspector` on it's on in a tab of Terminal
 * run `$ nodemon --debug src/app`

+but if you run nodemon --debug src/app it will never hit the debugger so you can't debug. what you need to do is run this line instead and it will trigger thdebugger.
+Note that localhost:3000 will not run because no routes are being servered but you do have access the express object at the application level

+type this command to ensure `debugger` get's hit

+`$ nodemon --debug-brk src/app.js`

 Now both node-inspector and nodemon will work together and enable you to debug